Dear Ms. Vicki,

 My wife says she still loves me and that this is a complicated issue.
 The fact of the matter is, regardless of the "complication," she cheated on her husband.

-I have never done that to her.
+I have never cheated on her.
 I asked her if she wants a divorce; she says she doesn't want one.
 I asked her if she wants me to quit MSC; she said no.

 I love her.
 I don't want to lose her, but I don't like the fact I feel she's avoiding the issue.
 In other words, I don't know what to do from here.